 - have high blood pressure

-- are over the age of 45 (men)
+- are men over the age of 45

-- are over the age of 55 (women)
+- are women over the age of 55

-- smoke and/or use tobacco
+- use tobacco

-Your doctor may also order the test to monitor the effectiveness of treatments or your lifestyle choices, such as diet, exercise, or smoking cessation are successful at lowering your cholesterol levels.
+Your doctor may also order the test to monitor the effectiveness of treatments or to see if lifestyle changes such as diet, exercise, or smoking cessation are successful at lowering your cholesterol levels.
 Home tests to check cholesterol are available, including HDL-specific tests.

-An HDL test requires a simple, routine blood draw, and this rarely causes any serious issues.
+An HDL test requires a simple, routine blood draw.
+This rarely causes any serious issues.
 The risks of giving a blood sample include:

-- bleeding under the skin (hematoma)
+- bleeding under the skin, or a hematoma

 - excessive bleeding